-Praying for the persecuted and those unreached with the gospel—it sounds like a no-brainer, right?
-As a Christian, of course I should care about my brothers and sisters around the world who are being persecuted for their faith.
-Of course I should care about people around the world who are dying separated from Christ without ever hearing His name.
+Praying for the persecuted of the world and those unreached with the gospel—it sounds like a no-brainer, right?
+As a Christian, of course, I should care about my brothers and sisters around the world who are being persecuted for their faith.
+Of course, I should care about people around the world who are dying separated from Christ without ever hearing His name.
 And I do care . . . at least I say I do.

 A Dangerous Tendency

 Once we allow ourselves to feel the weight of the world’s needs, we immediately switch to “get it done” mode.
 However, the task before us is so great that, in our strength, we inevitably fail.
 This is probably why we avoid “feeling the weight” all together.
 In the face of this great need, there’s a danger of underrating the importance of prayer.

 Yes, we should go.
 Yes, we should give.
 And every day, in the midst of our going and giving—and I would say before we go and give—we pray.
 We cast our cares upon the shoulders of the only One strong enough to bear them.
 We fall on our faces before the Giver of every good and perfect gift, before the Author of salvation, before our sovereign Deliverer, and plead, in accordance with His will, for the salvation of souls.

 Guarding Against the Temptation to Quit

 But how do we stay consistent over time?
 As simple as it sounds, how do we keep this discipline going when we’re tempted to give up?
 With the ringing in of a new year, many of us resolve to “be better”—at dieting, exercising, managing time, learning new skills, managing relationships, etc. We start off strong on January 1, but, as is often the case, by the time February, March, and April roll around, our resolve begins to fade, if it hasn’t disappeared all together.
 Then our resolve is replaced with the all-too-familiar regret, at which point we set a mid-year resolution: to forget that we resolved to do anything different in the first place.